knocklabs/docs/pages/integrations/overview.md

 Sandbox mode is supported across all channel types and can be enabled from the environment configuration view of a channel.

 ## Channel groups
 You may encounter a use case where you consistently want to send the same template to two providers across all of your workflows.
 Push is a good example.
-If you're sending notifications directly to iOS and Android devices (through APNS and Firebase, respectively,) you don't want to have to replicate templates across channel steps for each of those providers in all of your workflows.
+If you're sending notifications directly to iOS and Android devices (through APNS and Firebase, respectively), you don't want to have to replicate templates across channel steps for each of those providers in all of your workflows.

 Channel groups solve this problem.
 With a channel group, you can combine multiple providers into a single channel that you can use to send the a single notification template across multiple providers.
 As an example, I could have a "Push" channel group that hosts my connections for APNS and FCM, then use that single "Push" step for any workflows where I want to notify users across my mobile apps.